-As autumn knocks on the door, it conjures up memories of falling leaves, Thanksgiving, cozy sweaters, nights by the firepit, and cups of steaming cocoa and cider.
-As you read that line, did you smell the apple cider or earthy, wet leaves?
+As winter knocks on the door, it conjures up memories of falling snow, Thanksgiving and Christmas, cozy sweaters, nights by the fireplace, and endless cups of steaming cocoa and cider.
+As you read that line, did you smell the apple cider or Christmas tree?
 Could you smell the turkey cooking or the smoky comforts of burning wood?
 Our memories and olfactory senses are deeply linked in the brain.
 Unlocking the power of scent could help retailers give a boost to their sales this holiday season.

 Capturing the consumer holiday dollar

 For retailers, the fall season is all about preparation for the holidays and finding ways to maximize consumer spend.
 And trust us, there’s plenty of spending happening.
 Holiday sales in the U.S. generated $707.5 billion in 2018.